-8.10 Tuning Tips:
+8.10Tuning Tips:

 In most cases, the default values given in the initial setup will be relatively close to the setting your car will need.
 The settings you will need depend heavily on the size of your engine and the size of the idle motor.
-For example, if you are using the Electromotive stepper idle motor, larger sensitivity values will usually be needed because the idle motor must make larger changes to get the engine to respond.
+For example, if you have a 302 V-8 and are using the Electromotive stepper idle motor, larger sensitivity values will usually be needed because the idle motor must make larger changes to get the engine to respond.
 In a case where the factory Idle motor is being used, the starting settings given above will likely work well because the idle motor is properly sized for the engine.
 Regardless of engine/idle motor combination, the default configuration should be close.